sagnikdebnath07/DBSCAN_Clustering/README.md

 # DBSCAN_Clustering
 DBSCAN stands for Density-Based Spatial Clustering Of Applications With Noise.
-This algorithm creates clusters based on the density of points int the neighborhood of a given point.
+This algorithm creates clusters based on the density of points in the neighborhood of a given point.
 <br>
 <br>
 This algorithm takes two hyperparameters, epsilon(eps) and minPts(min points).